Goodall Gondwe: Political career

 Gondwe began his political career serving as an economic adviser to Bakili Muluzi and subsequently Bingu wa Mutharika.
 He did not want to go deep in politics but was forced to do so after the conviction and sentencing to jail of the incumbent MP of Mzimba North.
 He rose up in the ranks in both Malawi's cabinet and the Democratic Progressive Party.

 Finance Minister of Malawi

 Gondwe was appointed to the position of Minister of Finance in June 2004 by President Bingu wa Mutharika.
-He has been credited for Malawi's success during Mutharika's first term.
+He had been credited with Malawi's success during Mutharika's first term.
 His economic development policies, together with Mutharika, helped drastically improve the economic situation in the country.
 Under his stewardship the rate of inflation fell from 30% in 2005 to 6% by 2008.
 More importantly Malawi saw its economy grow by approximately 6 percent.
 Malawi is a relatively small economy due to its low natural resources compared to its neighbours like Zambia, Tanzania and Zimbabwe.
-In 2008 Gondwe was voted as Africa's Finance Minister of the Year at the African Banker Awards, held at the Willard Intercontinental Hotel in Washington DC, USA.
+In 2008, Gondwe was voted as Africa's Finance Minister of the Year at the African Banker Awards, held at the Willard Intercontinental Hotel in Washington DC, USA.
 The Nyasa Times of Malawi calls him the “Engine room for Malawi economic achievements."”